Lemik/lemik.github.io/_posts/en/2017-01-04-Dad-Joke-collection.md

 > What do you do to dead chemists?
 You barium.

 > Why don't some couples go to the gym?
 Because some relationships just don't work out.

+> Today a man knocked on my door and asked for a small donation towards the local swimming pool.
+I gave him a glass of water.